Executive Director and Board Member

 Kirstie Dutton, ASW

-Kirstie Dutton, Program Manager, was born in the Philippines but grew up in the Bay Area with three younger siblings.
+, Program Manager, was born in the Philippines but grew up in the Bay Area with three younger siblings.
 She received her undergraduate degree at the University of San Francisco with a Psychology major and dual English and Asian American Studies minors.
 For more than five years, she has dedicated her time working with Asian American youth in the South of Market as a mentor to improve their academics and strive for college.
 Because of her experiences with those youth, she was inspired to pursue a Master’s in Social Work with a concentration in Community Mental Health at UC Berkeley in order to foster greater mental health awareness in the Asian American community.
-She received her Master in 2017.
+She received her Masters Degree in 2017.

 , Administrative Manager, has worked for APACC since 2016 after starting as a volunteer.
 Carrie earned her Bachelor’s Degree in Administrative Managing in Sun Yat-Sen University and attended City College of San Francisco for vocational training.
 As trilingual English, Cantonese, and Mandarin, she has helped many Visitacion Valley residents connect to needed services in addition to overseeing the day-to-day functions at APACC.